-He shot his first full length 16mm film at 17 – a wry update of Casablanca re-imagined in a high school.
+He shot his first full-length 16mm film at 17 – a wry update of Casablanca re-imagined in a high school.
 While at Amherst College he directed a documentary about the school that was aired on PBS, and soon after was making short films for Saturday Night Live.
 He then went on to become an editor on Francis Coppola’s Rumble Fish and The Cotton Club.
 His feature directorial debut, Signs Of Life won the International Critics Prize at Deauville.
 Other long form credits include Rising Son with Matt Damon and Brian Dennehy, and Darrow with Kevin Spacey.

-John continues to write and create original dramas through Talking Wall Pictures, which produced the CBS drama Songs in Ordinary Time (based on the Oprah Book Club pick) starring Sissy Spacek and Beau Bridges and co-created and executive produced the series Crash and Burn.
-Talking Wall has developed numerous projects with HBO, CBS, New Line, IFC, Bravo and worked with numerous distinguished writers, including Academy Award-nominated Mike Weller (Hair), Pulitzer Prize winner Doug Wright (Quills), Kate Robin (Six Feet Under) and Ann Peacock (Nights in Rodanthe).
+John continues to write and create both feature and television projects through his production company, Talking Wall Pictures, which produced the CBS drama Songs in Ordinary Time (based on the Oprah Book Club pick) starring Sissy Spacek and Beau Bridges and co-created and executive produced the series Crash and Burn.
+Talking Wall has developed numerous projects with HBO, CBS, New Line, IFC, Bravo and has worked with numerous distinguished writers, including Academy Award-nominated Michael Weller (Hair), Pulitzer Prize winner Doug Wright (Quills), Kate Robin (Six Feet Under) and Ann Peacock (Nights in Rodanthe).